-In this article we are going to explain, How to use Pre SQL and Post SQL in Informatica.
-Or, the steps involved in configuring the Pre SQL and Post SQL in Source Qualifier Transformation with example.
-For this example, we are going to use the below show data (EmpDetails table)
+In this article, we are going to explain, How to use Pre SQL and Post SQL in Informatica.
+Or, the steps involved in configuring the Pre and Post SQL in Source Qualifier Transformation with an example.

-and the Destination table is Pre and Post SQL Employees.
+And the Destination table is Pre and Post SQL Employees.
 As you can see, it is an Empty table

 Pre SQL and Post SQL in Informatica Example

-Step 3: Create Mapping for Pre SQL and Post SQL
+Create Informatica Pre and Post SQL Mapping

-Here we are writing an Insert Statement to insert new records in to the Emp Details table before the integration service starts.
+Here we are writing an Insert Statement to insert new records into the Emp Details table before the integration service starts.

 You can also alter the remaining properties.
 But for now, we are clicking OK button to close the properties windows

 Next, Drag and drop the target definition from Targets folder to the mapping designer.
 Next, join the source qualifier Transformation with the target definition using the Autolink.. option.